frederic-perez/AmE-dictionary/data/dictionary.md

 __consanguinity__ _n_
 __conscience__ _n_ :pencil2:
 __conscientious objector__ _n_ (CO) One who on the basis of religious or moral principles refuses to bear arms or participate in military service.
-__conscientious__ _adj_ :dart::four: /kahn-shee-EN-shus/ Conscientious often describes those who are concerned with doing things correctly.
+__conscientious__ _adj_ :dart::five: /kahn-shee-EN-shus/ _Conscientious_ often describes those who are concerned with doing things correctly.
 It can be used as a synonym for both meticulous and careful. :es: concienzudo _Although Marvin was brilliant, he was not a very conscientious student, and he frequently lost points for forgetting to turn in his homework._
 __conscious__ _adj_ /kon-shuhs/
 __consciousness__ _n_
 __conscript<sup>1</sup>__ _n_ :four: One compulsorily enrolled for service, especially in the armed forces; a draftee.
 A conscripted person (such as a military recruit).